plausible/docs/docs/troubleshoot-integration.md

 It excludes admin visits by default which is why you may not see your own visits being recorded in the dashboard.

+### Has some other plugin altered our snippet?

-### Are you using WP Rocket, SiteGround Optimizer or other performance optimization plugins?
+Are you using WP Rocket, SiteGround Optimizer or other performance optimization plugins?
+Or some type of consent banner plugin that determines which scripts can run when?
+These plugins may affect our tracking as they try to optimize our script.
+If you're on WordPress, we recommend you use [our official WordPress plugin](https://plausible.io/wordpress-analytics-plugin) to avoid these issues as we've built-in resolutions to the most commong plugins.

-These may affect our script.
-If you're on WordPress, we recommend you use [our official WordPress plugin](https://plausible.io/wordpress-analytics-plugin) to avoid these issues.
-As an alternative, please manually whitelist our script in the settings of the individual performance optimization plugin.
+Do you experience an issue even when using our plugin?
+Do check your integration manually to see which plugin is in question.
+Then please manually whitelist our script location and our domain name in the settings of the individual plugin so it stops altering our snippet.

 ### Did you insert multiple Plausible snippets into your site?